 The MXR Clone Looper excels in sound quality, ease of use, and build quality.
 We wanted to test the stated sound quality with sample rates that go all the way to 88.2 kHz by plugging in and dialing in some distortion from the get-go.
 The sound quality was stellar, as we looped harmonized distorted lines on top of some power chords.

 It was easy to get carried away laying riffs on top of more riffs, enjoying the simplicity of this pedal.
-The Clone Looper features a streamlined design with only two foot switches and one volume knob, and it is quite easy to use, especially if you have previous experience with a looper.
+The Clone Looper features a streamlined design with only two foot switches and one volume knob, so it’s quite easy to use, especially if you have previous experience with a looper.

 The Clone Looper features a flashing 4-count entrance at the loop’s start, which was very handy.
 This allowed us to create even more intricate parts, as there was never a doubt about when it was time to begin recording the next layer.